ryan-mcclue/musings/tower-of-knowledge.md

 that is designed to be dissipated (bus sizes of chips smaller, so TDP getting lower) However, value is rather vague as could be measured on over-clock and doesn't take into account ambient conditions

-Cache eats up precious die-area.
-Having a large cache increases lookup time

-CISC gives reduced cache pressure for high-intensive, sustained loops Instructions with higher cycle count
-Typically a register-memory architecture, e.g. can add one value in register, one in memory (as oppose to load-store)

-Average CPU die-size is 100mm², GPU much larger as benefits from parallelisation around 500mm²

-direct-mapped cache has each memory address mapping to a single cache line lookup is instantenous, however high replacement inefficiences fully-associative cache has each memory address mapping to any cache line entire cache has to be searched, however low replacement inefficiencies set-associative cache divides cache into blocks of fully-associative. the number of cache lines in a block is what say an 8-way cache means this compromises between the efficiency and lookup speed

-Caches will stay relatively small due to the nature of how computers are used.
-At any point, there is only a small amount of local data the CPU will process next.
-So, beyond the sweet spot of 64MB, having a larger cache will marginally better hit ratio.

 hardware scheduler allows for hyperthreading (AMD simultaneous multi-threading) share execution units